Costa Rica Payroll and Benefits Guide

 Getting Started with Payroll in Costa Rica

-Setting up a business in Costa Rica is simpler than it is in many other developing countries.
 The first step is to register with the Public Registry and choose the company structure: most foreign companies opt to form as a corporation (S.A.) or a limited liability company (S.R.L).
+There are no minimum capital requirements for either an S.A. or an S.R.L.
+Then an in-country bank account can be opened, either with a public (insured) or private bank.

 After incorporation, a company can then register with the Ministry of Finance for tax purposes, the Social Security Fund and the National Insurance Institute, as well as obtaining any municipal permits required.
-It’s important to note that online service is generally lacking in Costa Rica, so businesses should expect to conduct the set-up process in person.

 Employment Considerations

 Written employment contracts are not mandatory in Costa Rica, but due to government concerns about undocumented workers, they are strongly recommended.
 Although collective bargaining is permissible in Costa Rica, it is rarely seen outside the public sector.
-Probation periods generally last three months, but can vary depending on the type of job.

-Foreign workers must apply for a work permit to operate in Costa Rica.
-This permit costs around 271,700 Costa Rican colons across visa, application and government fees (approx. £330; $395, €390).
-Although it takes as much as a year to process, foreign workers can start working as soon as the application is submitted while they wait for the decision to be made.
+Foreign workers must apply for a work permit to operate in Costa Rica, and the application has to be made in Spanish.
+The initial application fee is around CRC 102,000 (approximately £160; $200; €195) Although it takes as much as a year to process, foreign workers can start working as soon as the application is submitted while they wait for the decision to be made.

-The maximum working week in Costa Rica is 48 hours.
-Many workers generally work eight-hour days Monday to Friday and a half-day on Saturday.
+The maximum working week in Costa Rica is relatively long at 48 hours, with many workers doing six eight-hour shifts from Monday to Saturday.
 Anyone working night shifts (between 7pm and 5am) is limited to a maximum of 36 hours per week.
+Overtime is capped at four hours per day and is paid at a minimum of 150% of the normal rate, and at least 200% on public holidays.
+It is commonplace to provide a 45-minute lunch break and two 15-minute coffee breaks during the day.

 Compensation, Bonuses and Severance